 The most common attack vectors for BYOD machines are:

 - Unpatched or vulnerable software on the device

 - Outdated or risky operating systems and applications

 A big factor with BYOD is that employees could easily access their work accounts from their personal devices and download sensitive information from the company’s network.
 This can lead to data loss or theft.

-The use of BYOD policies has increased exponentially in recent years (especially during the pandemic – with the ‘mad rush’ to just keep working), but this historical necessity needs to be addressed, and moreover, rolled back if possible – and depending on the end-user numbers will need thought and consideration and comprehensive rethink of your IT strategy.
+The use of BYOD policies has increased loads in recent years (especially during the pandemic – with the ‘mad rush’ to just keep working).
+But, this historical necessity needs to be addressed, and moreover, rolled back if possible.
+Depending on the end-user numbers, you will need thought and a rethink of your IT strategy.